RanvierMUD/ranviermud/docs/extending/areas/quests.md

 ```

 In addition to the above, Quest definitions can also include a `requires` property, which is a list
-of quest EntityReferences (`"limbo:1"`) which the player must complete as prerequisites before they can
+of quest EntityReferences (`"limbo:journeybegins"`) which the player must complete as prerequisites before they can
 start that quest.
 This allows you to create an entire questline or branching multi-part quests.

 The quest system at this time does not have the ability to do sequential goals,